-Unfortunately, this scenario is common in workers comp cases.
-Many employers tend to “forget” or even refuse to report work-related injuries to their insurance providers.
+Unfortunately, this scenario is common in workers’ compensation claims.
+Many employers tend to “forget” or even refuse to report workplace injuries to their insurance providers.
 That’s because work-related injuries can drive up the cost of premiums.
-And if you’re running a business, the last thing you want is paying more for workers comp insurance.
+And if you’re running a business, the last thing you want is to pay more for workers compensation insurance.

 This is why many injured workers are often left to the curb.
 Some employers will just tell them to use their personal health insurance.
 While others would even go as far as threatening employees who file workers comp claims.
 With no benefits, they often have to shoulder medical expenses from their own pockets.
 Plus, recovering from their injuries will cause them to miss work for days – most of the time without pay.

-If you’re in this situation, know that all is not lost yet.
-Here’s a quick guide on what to do when your employer did not or refuse to report your injury.
+If you’re in this situation, know everything is not lost yet.
+Here’s a quick guide on what to do when your employer does not or refuses to report your injury.

 Since each state has different workers comp laws, the timeframe can also vary.
-To make sure you won’t lose your benefits, report your injury immediately after the incident or as soon as you have knowledge of it.
+To ensure you won’t lose your benefits, report workplace injuries immediately after the incident or as soon as you know about it.

 If the prescription period hasn’t expired yet, you can remind your employer to submit the report as soon as possible.
 But if that fails, you can go directly to the insurance provider.

-Under Florida’s workers’ comp laws, employers are required to post workers’ comp insurance carrier information in the workplace.
-Contact the insurance provider and report your injury directly.
-If no such information is posted, you can contact the Employee Assistance Office.
+Under Florida’s workers’ comp laws, employers must post workers’ comp insurance carrier information in the workplace.
+Contact the insurance provider and inform them directly of your injury.
+You can contact the Employee Assistance Office if no such information is posted.
 They can help you obtain that information.

-After you report your injury to the insurance carrier, they should send you an informational brochure within three days.
+After you inform your insurance carrier of your injury, they should send you an informational brochure within three days.
 The brochure will explain your rights and responsibilities as an injured worker.
 It also contains additional information about the state’s workers’ compensation laws.

 The insurance provider will also start evaluating your claim.
 If they see that the claim is legit and you’re eligible for workers comp, you should receive your benefits within a few weeks.

-If your employer fails or refuses to report your injury to the insurance carrier, will they pay a fine?
+If your employer fails or refuses to report an injury to the insurance carrier, will they pay a fine?
 In Florida, yes.

 Florida’s worker comp law states that:

-Any employer or carrier who fails or refuses to timely send any form, report, or notice required by this section shall be subject to an administrative fine by the department not to exceed $500 for each such failure or refusal.
+Any employer or carrier who fails or refuses to send any form, report, or notice required by this section shall be subject to an administrative fine by the department not exceeding $500 for each failure or refusal.

 So there it is.
 Your employer may pay up to $500 if they fail to inform the insurance carrier of your injury within 7 days.

 Not all injuries show up on the day of the accident.
 Some may take a few days before you feel any symptoms.
 While other work-related injuries like carpal tunnel syndrome tend to develop over time.
-This is why all injuries, no matter how minor, should be reported to your workers’ comp provider.
-It may not look that much right now but if it gets worse later on and you didn’t report it, you could be in trouble.
+This is why all injuries should be reported to your workers’ comp insurance provider, no matter how minor.
+It may not look that much right now, but if it gets worse later on and you don’t report it, you could be in trouble.

 Remember that prescription period?
-It starts on the day you got injured.
-So if you don’t report your injuries immediately, there’s a chance you won’t be able to claim any benefits.
+It starts on the day you get injured.
+So, if you don’t report your injuries immediately, there’s a chance you won’t be able to claim any benefits.

-Yes, hiring an experienced workers’ comp lawyer like Victor Malca would be very beneficial.
-With almost three decades of experience behind him, he knows the ins and outs of the state’s workers comp system like the back of his hands.
+Hiring an experienced workers’ comp lawyer like Victor Malca would be very beneficial.
+With almost three decades of experience behind him, he knows the ins and outs of the state’s workers comp system like the back of his hand.
 He has already helped thousands of injured workers in Florida get the benefits they deserve.
 He can help you too.
 Call us now for a free consultation.